-World follows Wall St lower as Chinese leader meets top US diplomat - ExBulletin
+World follows Wall St Lower as Chinese leader meets top US diplomat - ExBulletin

 Business

-BEIJING (AP) Global stock markets followed Wall Street’s decline on Monday after the top U.S. diplomat met with the Chinese leader, but the two sides gave no sign of progress on a series of disputes.
+Global stock markets followed Wall Street’s decline on Monday after the top US diplomat met with the Chinese leader, but the two sides gave no sign of progress on a series of disputes.

 London and Paris opened lower.
 Shanghai, Tokyo and Hong Kong fell.
 US markets are closed on Monday for a public holiday.
 Oil prices have fallen.